When life gives you lemons make this easy lemon curd. Delicious lemon curd is so easy to make and is a great way to use up extra egg yolks.

 - Homemade lemon curd tastes so much better than store-bought lemon curd and is so much less expensive.

-If you love lemon desserts, be sure to check out this Lemon-Thyme Cheesecake.
+If you love citrus desserts, be sure to check out this Lemon-Thyme Cheesecake, these Sourdough Lemon Poppy Seed Muffins, this Pineapple Cream Cheese Pie, or these Panera Lemon Drop Cookies.

-Great lemon curd has a glossy finish and is smooth and creamy with the texture of pudding.
-It is the perfect combination of tart and sweet.
-Because there are so few ingredients, it is best to use the best quality ingredients you can find.
+Because there are so few ingredients, in this Small Batch Lemon Curd it is best to use the best quality ingredients you can find.

 Egg Yolks: Cold eggs are easier to separate.
 Separate the eggs fresh from the refrigerator.
 Then allow the egg yolks to come to room temperature.

-Egg yolks help to thicken the curd just as they do in creme brulee.
+Egg yolks help to thicken the curd just as they do in this Vanilla Creme Brulee with Fresh Fruit.

 Granulated White Sugar: Sugar adds sweetness to the curd and gives it structure.